 Complete a Request for Review form and submit it to our office.
 Remember that Requests for Review are reserved for extraordinary circumstances only and will require the student or parent to provide additional documentation supporting these circumstances.

-The Request for Review is available in May, for the upcoming academic year.
-Due in late-February.
+The Request for Review is available in early-August, for the current academic year.
+They are due by late-February.

 On-time Status Appeal

 The California priority filing deadline for the FAFSA is March 2nd.
 Students that file a FAFSA after this date may have limited eligibility for some Financial Aid programs including University Grant, Cal Grant, and Work-Study.
 Students that have special circumstances that prevented them from filing a FAFSA by the March 2nd deadline are encouraged to file an On-time Status Appeal to be awarded as though they were an on-time applicant.
 As a general rule, these appeals will only be considered the first time an applicant fails to meet the March 2nd deadline.
 We expect that students should be well aware of the deadline after their first appeal.
 Subsequent appeals will only be considered under extreme circumstances.